-Even though the towns of Tofino and Ucluelet have remained small and relatively untouched by urbanization, the Pacific Rim offers some fantastic top-notch resorts.
-While a few of them cost a fair penny to stay the night, if you can swing it they are definitely splurge-worthy.
+Even though the towns of Tofino and Ucluelet have remained small and relatively untouched by urbanization, the area offers some fantastic top-notch resorts.
+In fact, many of the accommodations in Tofino have made several “best resort” lists.

 While we haven’t been able to check them all out, over the years we’ve stayed at quite a few, and we definitely have our favourites.
 Ones that we’d have no problem going back to again and again (and often do!).

 What we love about the West Coast is there’s something spectacular about each season, making it a year-round destination.

 Why Stay in Tofino?

 Tofino holds obvious appeal for outdoor enthusiasts and remains Vancouver Island’s favourite retreat.
 It’s a place where you can go surfing, fishing, kayaking, hiking, camping, whale watching, bear watching, bird watching, and storm watching…all in the same trip.
 But it’s also a wonderful place for history buffs, art and culture lovers, and those accustomed to luxuries like five-star resorts, exclusive wine lists, farm-to-table tasting menus, and full-body seaweed wraps.